Column: Boogity! Boogity! Boogity! Fox Sports needs a change

 Still trying to shoehorn his way in while being respectful to his elders, Gordon has had to learn to insert his opinion and, well, correct Joy and Waltrip.
 Dale Earnhardt Jr., meanwhile, was an instant hit with his exclamations of “Slidejob!” for rival NBC Sports.

-Fox Sports, like everything else in NASCAR, needs a change and the first will likely be Waltrip making the biggest call of his 19-season TV career — that it is time to hit the road.
-He is 70 years old and has always been a central figure in the weekly touring show.
+Fox Sports, like everything else in NASCAR, needs a change and the first will likely be the 70-year-old Waltrip making the biggest call of his 19-season TV career — that it is time to hit the road.
 He made his debut in 1975 and has been part of NASCAR’s road show ever since.
 He has seen it all, from the lean early days to NASCAR’s popularity boom to its current fight to stay relevant.

-Harvick is under contract to drive through next season.
-But Fox Sports should not wait to address its booth until Harvick or crew chief Chad Knaus or whomever is ready.
+Fox Sports should not wait to address its booth until Harvick, who is under contract next season, or crew chief Chad Knaus or whomever is ready.
 The three-man booth has become passe and there are better ways to utilize the talent Fox Sports already has to freshen up the broadcast.

 He can also skip the Monday morning reviews.